iop-global/bc2ip-tools-pwa/README.md

-# bc2ip Proof Generator / Inspector Webapp
+# bc2ip Proof Generator / Inspector PWA

 ## What is bc2ip?